 Supporting Each Other

 If you are experiencing food insecurity, please know that you are not alone and the university community is here to help.
 For those who wish to make a donation to help students in need, please consider donating to the Hilltoppers Overcoming Obstacles Fund (HOOF), a developing resource meant to be used to support students experiencing emergencies.
-Additional resources specific to the aftermath of the winter storms in Texas include the American Red Cross and the Federal Emergency Management Agency (FEMA).
+Additional resources in Texas include the American Red Cross and the Federal Emergency Management Agency (FEMA).